What to Know Before You Buy Mott & Bow Apparel

-We decided to try a few Mott & Bow products to get a sense of their quality and determine if they’re worth fully recommending to you.
+We decided to try a few Mott & Bow products to get a sense of the quality and determine if they’re worth fully recommending to you.

 This review is not sponsored.
-Mott & Bow sent us items to review, so we gave everything a test run and started incorporating these products into our regular wardrobes.
+Mott & Bow sent us products to review, so we gave it all a test run and started wearing everything regularly.
 All opinions below are completely our own, based on what we thought!

 Are you interested in the women’s Mott & Bow products?
-If so, skip down to the women’s product reviews or check out their website!
+If so, skip down to the women’s product reviews or check out the Mott & Bow website.

-We enjoy the quality and durability of everything that we’ve tried.
-Everything feels premium (well, to our standards) and is a step up for our wardrobes.
-We tend to hang hold onto our clothes for a long time and give our favorite items a lot of use.
-Neither of us are terribly fashionable, but we like being completely comfortable, casual and looking decent and fresh.
+We enjoy the quality and durability of everything that we’ve tried (if not, then we say so).
+Everything feels premium and is a step up for our athleisure wardrobes for travel and working from home.
+We tend to hold onto our clothes for a long time, and we give our favorite items a lot of use.
+We like being completely comfortable, casual and looking decent and fresh.
+We aren’t fashion bloggers — we’re travel bloggers who like looking presentable.

-When Dan likes a pair of pants, they are usually the only pair of pants he wears, and for Becca, she sticks to jeans that fit perfectly.
+When Dan likes a pair of pants, they are usually the only pair of pants he wears, and for me, I sticks to jeans that fit perfectly.
+If it’s anything less, she won’t settle for it.

 Some of what makes Mott & Bow so unique is their production process for jeans.
 Each pair goes through quite the journey before they arrive at your doorstep.
 You can learn more about their process on their website.